Blueberry: Cultivation

 Blueberries may be cultivated, or they may be picked from semiwild or wild bushes.
 In North America, the most common cultivated species is V. corymbosum, the northern highbush blueberry.
 Hybrids of this with other Vaccinium species adapted to southern U.S. climates are known collectively as southern highbush blueberries.
+Highbush blueberries were first cultivated in New Jersey around the beginning of the 20th century.

 So-called "wild" (lowbush) blueberries, smaller than cultivated highbush ones, have intense color.
-The lowbush blueberry, V. angustifolium, is found from the Atlantic provinces westward to Quebec and southward to Michigan and West Virginia.
+V. angustifolium (lowbush blueberry) is found from the Atlantic provinces westward to Quebec and southward to Michigan and West Virginia.
 In some areas, it produces natural "blueberry barrens", where it is the dominant species covering large areas.
 Several First Nations communities in Ontario are involved in harvesting wild blueberries.

 "Wild" has been adopted as a marketing term for harvests of managed native stands of lowbush blueberries.
 The bushes are not planted or selectively bred, but they are pruned or burned over every two years, and pests are "managed".

 Numerous highbush cultivars of blueberries are available, with diversity among them, each having individual qualities.
 A blueberry breeding program has been established by the USDA-ARS breeding program at Beltsville, Maryland, and Chatsworth, New Jersey.
 This program began when Frederick Vernon Coville of the USDA-ARS collaborated with Elizabeth Coleman White of New Jersey.
 In the early part of the 20th century, White offered pineland residents cash for wild blueberry plants with unusually large fruit.
 After 1910 Coville began to work on blueberry, and was the first to discover the importance of soil acidity (blueberries need highly acidic soil), that blueberries do not self-pollinate, and the effects of cold on blueberries and other plants.
 In 1911, he began a program of research in conjunction with White, daughter of the owner of the extensive cranberry bogs at Whitesbog in the New Jersey Pine Barrens.
 His work doubled the size of some strains' fruit, and by 1916, he had succeeded in cultivating blueberries, making them a valuable crop in the Northeastern United States.
 For this work he received the George Roberts White Medal of Honor from the Massachusetts Horticultural Society.

 The rabbiteye blueberry (Vaccinium virgatum syn.
 V. ashei) is a southern type of blueberry produced from the Carolinas to the Gulf Coast states.
 Production of rabbiteye blueberries was a focus in Texas in the early 21st century.
 Other important species in North America include V. pallidum, the hillside or dryland blueberry.
 It is native to the eastern U.S., and common in the Appalachians and the Piedmont of the Southeast.
 Sparkleberry, V. arboreum, is a common wild species on sandy soils in the Southeast.

 Successful blueberry cultivation requires attention to soil pH (acidity) measurements in the acidic range.

-Blueberry bushes often require supplemental fertilization, but over-fertilization with nitrogen can damage plant health, as evidenced by nitrogen-burn visible on the leaves.
+Blueberry bushes often require supplemental fertilization, but over-fertilization with nitrogen can damage plant health, as evidenced by nitrogen burn visible on the leaves.